HighStakesSwitzerland/docs/docs/loyalty-program/index.md

 Participants can register by connecting a wallet (either through Cosmostation or Keplr, more integrations to come), and are identified by the Cosmos Network address associated with this account.

 They can afterwards activate any available network: the staked amount will be picked up and used to calculate their IBEX allocation.
-All delegators can register, however, they can start earning IBEX points only if they stake overall at least $1000.
+All delegators can register, however, they can start earning IBEX points only if they stake overall at least $500.

 Each day, the IBEX points earned will be calculated and allocated; their amount will vary based on the changes in the user's delegations, exchange rates, and other participants.
 A quadratic function is used to ensure that "whales" do not earn a disproportionate amount of the daily available IBEX.

-When participants redeem their IBEX points, the corresponding ATOM amount is transferred to the Cosmos wallet associated with their account -- which means that they need to activate the Cosmos chain after registering to the program.
+When participants redeem their IBEX points, the corresponding ATOM amount is transferred to the Cosmos wallet associated with their account.

 ## Multiple wallets support